Practice analysis — also called job analysis — is the systematic study of a profession

 clinical experience requirements

-for post-primary certification) are based on the task inventory.
+for post-primary certification and registration) are based on the task inventory.
 For an activity

 to be included as a mandatory requirement, survey results usually indicate that